Cheniere Energy’s moving averages

 Short interest in Cheniere Energy

-Short interest in Cheniere Energy was 13.5 million shares as of August 3, 2017.
-At the same time, short interest in Cheniere Energy as a percentage of float ratio was ~5.8%.
-The current short interest in Cheniere Energy is slightly higher than last month’s average of ~5.7%.
-A rise in short interest reflects an increase in short positions that have not been closed.
-That might indicate a bearish sentiment in Cheniere Energy stock.
-However, short interest in Cheniere Energy is still lower than the one-year and three-year average of 6.5% and 8.1%, respectively.
+Short interest in Cheniere Energy was 11.2 million shares as of May 10.
+At the same time, short interest in Cheniere Energy as a percentage of its float ratio was 4.67%.
+The current short interest in LNG is higher than the 30-day average of 5.43%.
+However, short interest in LNG is significantly lower than the one-year and three-year averages of 6.17% and 7.85%, respectively.